k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ![](images/recon_table_editor.png)

-The green and red colored table's entries, are those which identified with changes at the data source.
-Gray colored entries are those which exists at the source data platform tables, but not at the corresponding LU table.
+The green and red colored table's entries, are those that are identified with changes in the data source.
+Gray colored entries are those that exist in the source data platform tables, but not in the corresponding LU table.